with

 Stripping Made Easy

-If I repeat myself in the following it is because these are some of THE most important points to your success.
+If I repeat myself in the following it is because these are THE most important steps to your success.

 Strip Building Theory, The Guiding Principles